 On 5 March 1965 Escher received the culture prize of the city of Hilversum.
 He gave a lecture in which he demonstrated once again how funny he could be.
 For many people, however, the name Escher calls to mind an image of a bearded, strict, precise man labouring away on mind-boggling prints in the isolation of his study.

-This image existed in his own time too and is one that Escher initially endorses in his lecture:
+This image existed in his own time too and it’s one that Escher initially endorsed in his lecture:

 ‘By nature I am not spontaneous.
 Creating a graphic print demands patience and deliberateness and the ideas that I want to express in it usually come to life after careful consideration.
 Therefore, I mostly spend my time in a quiet studio and, however beneficial it might be to practicing my profession, it does not foster eloquence.’

-He follows this by playing with the image by emphasising a fear of spotlights:
+He followed this by playing with the image by emphasising a fear of spotlights:

 ‘I have a confession to make.
 When the secretary to the panel of judges told me this wonderful news a few weeks ago, my first reaction was not one of joy but one of fear.
 My first thought was: argh, now you will have to come out of your shell and jump through hoops for a whole evening!’